Skip to main content

 cava-how-is-it-made-Champagne-Prosecco

-Champagne/Cava wine stoppers can be picked up for less than five euros/dollars, but you can, of course, also find more expensive branded ones and fancy versions, like the “Bubble Indicator”.
+Champagne/Cava wine stoppers can, as previously mentioned, be picked up for less than five euros/dollars, but you can also find more expensive branded ones and fancy versions, like the “Bubble Indicator”.

 The Bubble Indicator has a pressure indicator that tells you about the bubble pressure in the form of a white and gold ring.
 When the ring starts to disappear, it’s time to finish the bottle.